-The Group does not expect IFRS 9 (2014) to have material impact on the financial statements.
-The classification and measurement of the Group's financial instruments are not expected to change under IFRS 9 because of the nature of the Group's operations and the types of financial instruments that it holds.
-However the Group believes that impairment losses are likely to increase and become more volatile for assets in the scope of expected credit loss impairment model.
-The Group has not yet finalised the impairment methodologies that it will apply under IFRS 9.
+The Company does not expect IFRS 9 (2014) to have significant impact on its financial statements.
+The classification and measurement of the Company's financial instruments are not expected to change under IFRS 9 because of the nature of the Company's operations and the types of financial instruments that it holds.
+However the Company believes that impairment losses are likely to increase slightly and become more volatile for assets in the scope of expected credit loss impairment model.

-- IFRS 15 Revenue from contracts with customers (Effective for annual periods beginning on or after 1 January 2018.
-Earlier application is permitted.)
-The new Standard provides a framework that replaces existing revenue recognition guidance in IFRS.
+- IFRS 15 Revenue from contracts with customers and Clarifications to IFRS 15 Revenue from Contracts with Customers (issued on 12 April 2016) (Effective for annual periods beginning on or after 1 January 2018.
+Earlier application is permitted.): - The new Standard provides a framework that replaces existing revenue recognition guidance in IFRS.
 Entities will adopt a five-step model to determine when to recognise revenue, and at what amount.
 The new model specifies that revenue should be recognised when (or as) an entity transfers control of goods or services to a customer at the amount to which the entity expects to be entitled.
 Depending on whether certain criteria are met, revenue is recognised: - over time, in a manner that depicts the entity's performance; or - at a point in time, when control of the goods or services is transferred to the customer.